qawolf/qawolf/docs/docs/add_assertions.md

 You can add assertions as you create your test, since the [test code is generated](create_a_test#review-test-code) as you use your application.
 The [interactive REPL](use_the_repl) can be helpful in trying out code.

-The first assertion we will add is to check that the "Clear completed" text appears after we complete our todo.
+The first assertion we will add is to check that the text `"Clear completed"` appears after we complete our todo.

 We'll use QA Wolf's [`browser.hasText` method](api/browser/has_text) to verify that the text appears.
 This method automatically waits for the given text to appear on the page.
 It returns `true` if the text is found, and `false` if the text does not appear before timing out.